octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

          valid=False)
 ```

-The run method and its parameters are all optional, but here it helps to add relevant context to the entrypoint call.
+The run method and its parameters are optional, but it can help to add relevant context to the entrypoint call.
-In fact, you can specify the `source` of the transaction, the `amount` of tez sent, the date of the transaction with `now` etc.
+You can specify the `source` of the transaction, the `amount` of tez sent, the transaction date with `now` etc.

-> Note that the option `valid=False` allows you to indicate that the transaction is expected to fail, here because Alice is not the administrator.
+> Note that the option `valid=False` allows you to indicate that the transaction is expected to fail here because Alice is not the administrator.

-The result will then be displayed as an html document in the output panel of the online editor.
+The result will then be displayed as an HTML document in the output panel of the online editor.

 ### Run and watch the output